 Call Our Truck Accident Legal Team Today

 If you suffered injuries in a truck accident, learn and protect your rights.
 Insurance companies will notoriously try to explore every avenue to reduce what they pay you.
-When you work with the experienced legal team at Stewart J. Guss, Attorney at Law, you can rest assured that you have a skilled advocate on your side.
+When you work with the experienced legal team at Stewart J. Guss, Injury Accident Lawyers, you can rest assured that you have a skilled advocate on your side.

 We’ve worked with injured victims for more than 20 years, and are proud to say that we always put our clients first.
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We’re available 24 hours a day, 7 days a week to answer your call.
 You can reach us at 800-898-4877 or contact us online.
 We offer a free consultation for all new clients, so don’t delay—call now to schedule a time to discuss the details of your case and learn how we can help.

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.